downfromthetrees/the_magic_eye/docs/settings.md

 Individually turn on/off processing of images or animated media (i.e. gifs/videos).
 Both are enabled by default.

+Note: NSFW animated media will only be processed in NSFW communities, as it relies on the un-censored thumbnail.

 ## Set the tolerance

     "similarityTolerance": 5,